 The situation is more difficult if the current lhs2TeX source file is not valid input to the interpreter, because annotations were needed to format some Haskell extensions satisfactory.
 The following input file makes use of Template Haskell, and uses the formatting directives for both newcode and poly style.
-The %options directive instructs lhs2TeX to feed the input through a preprocessor, using the -pgmF option of ghci.
-The preprocessor lhs2TeXpre is a very rudimentary shell script included in the documentation directory of the distribution.
+The %options directive instructs ghci to use lhs2TeX itself as the literate preprocessor, using the -pgmL option of ghci.
+The lhs2TeX binary itself acts as a suitable literate preprocessor if the --pre command line option is passed, which is achieved using the -optL--pre option: